Blog

 Simple Twitter Tips: What Does #FF Mean?

-13.01.2011 posted by Admin in Twitter
+posted by Alicia in Twitter

 I get asked this question a lot.
 It’s one of a handful of abbreviations used in Twitter that bamboozles new users, and then they avoid using it.
 Which is a shame, because Twitter is a really great place to be as I’ve explained on many occasions.

 I remember the very first time I saw #FF messages.
 My Twitter feed was littered with them but I couldn’t figure out what it all meant.
-I felt left out – what is #FF? how do I get one? what am I missing?!
+I felt left out – what is #FF?
+How do I get one?
+What am I missing?!

 A short, dirty guide to #FF…